FerdinandToelkes/Molecular-Dynamics-with-Neural-Networks/README.md

 ## Workflow <a name="excited-state-workflow"></a>

 Again, each script should include an example of how to execute it at the top.
 All python scripts are to be executed from the root directory of the project.
 The "target_dir" as well as the "trajectory_dir" parameters have to be set relative to the data directory (see also set_data_prefix within utils.py).
 In my case, we could have target_dir='PREPARE_12' and in set_data_prefix() I have path_to_data='/loctmp/tof54964/data', i.e. all GEO folders are located in /loctmp/tof54964/data/PREPARE_12.
+To get more details on the possible arguments of a script, you can execute it with the --help flag.

 ### Preprocessing